 It is often said that a subscriber is a lot more valuable than a customer.
 They don’t have to think about making a purchase from you, but will automatically have their credit card charged each month.
 You keep making sales and your product keeps shipping, without even lifting a finger.

-Subscription boxes are not only good at ensuring consistent cash flow, but they also help achieve a higher value when you come to sell your business.
-While a conventional ecommerce businesses might sell for three times annual profits, a subscription business might sell for 10-12 times annual profits.
+Subscription boxes are not only good at ensuring consistent cash flow, but they also help achieve a higher value when you sell your business.
+While a conventional ecommerce business might sell for three times annual profits, a subscription business might sell for 10-12 times annual profits.
 The value of subscription businesses is so much higher because future income is almost guaranteed.

 Naturally, there will be some drop-off because you can’t keep 100 percent of your subscribers forever.
 But, regardless, it’s a great cash flow for someone else to inherit, as well as a business that grows quickly for you every month.
 Your focus is on adding more subscribers on top of those that you’ve already got, not just making one-off sales.